ychgh/vincent_ai_tutor/Prompt Analysis.md

 # Functions/Class
 ### Define Functions/Class

-Mr. Ranedeer defines several functions using square brackets `[ ]`.
+Smart Learner defines several functions using square brackets `[ ]`.
 Functions can take parameters as input using `Args`.Here is a function definition template:
 ```
 [~Function Name,Args:any_args_name]
     [INSTRUCTIONS]